ZPump/zPump/docs/smart-contracts/verifier-groth16.md

 - Proof RPC returns canonical big-endian hex strings.
 The frontend’s SDK converts them to little-endian byte arrays before serialising instruction data.
 - The verifying program expects flattened `public_inputs` (concatenated 32-byte field elements). `decodeProofPayload` in the SDK handles this conversion.

+## Security Features

+- **Dev-Skip Protection**: The program logs a warning when `groth16-dev-skip` feature is enabled.
+This feature bypasses all proof verification and is only intended for local development.
+Production deployments MUST use `groth16-syscall` feature.
+- **Empty Proof/Input Validation**: The program rejects empty proofs, empty public inputs, and empty verifying keys to prevent bypasses.
+- **Authority Restriction**: Only the factory program can create verifying keys, preventing unauthorized key registration.

+## Build Features

+- **`groth16-syscall`**: Production feature that uses Solana's native Groth16 verification syscall.
+Required for mainnet/testnet deployments.
+- **`groth16-dev-skip`**: Development-only feature that bypasses verification for local testing.
+MUST NOT be used in production.
+The program logs a warning when this feature is enabled.

 ## References